Executive Vice President, Consumables and Health and Wellness and U.S. Manufacturing Lead

 Michelle serves on both industry and education boards.
 She is on the LSA Dean’s Advisory Council for University of Michigan as well as Retail Advisory Board for NACDS.
 Michelle served over eight years on the board of Network of Executive Women (NEW), a not-for-profit industry group with a mission of attracting, advancing and retaining women in the retail and consumer package goods industry through education and networking.
 She held six years of leadership roles including two years as national chair.

+In 2015, FORTUNE magazine named Michelle to its list of the 50 Most Powerful Women in Business.
+Michelle also has been recognized by the industry as a Top Woman in Grocery, Mass Merchandising and Shopper Marketing.
 She gives her time locally to the American Heart Association, Susan G. Komen and the Walton Arts Center and served as a United Way Board Member in Pennsylvania.
-Michelle has been recognized by the industry as a Top Woman in Grocery, Mass Merchandising and Shopper Marketing.